 We chose to put the circle near the chicken coop so that when we go to clean it out, we can simply throw the old bedding and manure right into the pit.
 The bedding (straw) will be a Carbon source for the compost, and the manure will provide Nitrogen. --The chickens will benefit from the compost pile being nearby because it will be teeming with insects and grubs that they can feed off.

 This highlights another design principle of Permaculture: "Relative Location".
 This refers to placing your elements within the landscape in such a way that they are able to form beneficial relationships.
 Ideally, one element's outputs or waste will be able to meet the needs of another element.
 (The chickens' waste (old bedding and poop) feeds the bananas growing around the pit, and the pit provides a protein source (grubs and insects) for the chickens).

 A low lying spot is a great place for a banana circle, because when it rains, the pit will catch the water that runs to that area, and store it. --The thirsty bananas can drink from it as needed.

 The Banana Circle will be able to catch water immediately, but the materials inside the pit break down slowly.
 This type of soil building is known as “cold composting” or “mouldering".
 It's a slow process-- the organic matter will take several months to break down, but it requires absolutely no flipping.
 You simply fill the pit and allow the micro-organisms and the natural elements to break it down.

-This is opposed to “hot composting” which will give you compost very quickly, but requires you to flip the entire pile every few days and constantly monitor it’s temperature.
-You also need very specific ratios of nitrogen to carbon.
-It’s a LOT of hard work.
+This is opposed to “hot composting” which will give you compost very quickly, but requires you to flip the entire pile every few days.